 1Why People Are Moving to Tulsa

 Tulsa, Oklahoma has become an attractive option for relocating families and professionals in 2026.
-With a population of 413,066, the city offers a diverse economic base.
+With a population of 413,066, the city offers strong opportunities in Aerospace & Aviation, Energy (Oil & Gas), Healthcare.
 The affordable cost of living combines with excellent safety ratings and walkable neighborhoods.

 Whether you're relocating for a job opportunity, seeking a change of scenery, or planning retirement, understanding Tulsa's unique characteristics will help you make an informed decision and plan a successful move.